Final Exam Study Guide: Engl 212

 ------------------------------------------------------------------------------------------------------------------------

-Key Concepts: Literature as Action; Dramatic Monologue; The Separate Spheres Doctrine; Romance of Reason/Induction & Deduction; Colonialism & Identity; Newtonian Universe/Entropy/Deterministic Chaos
+Some Key Concepts: Literature as Action; Dramatic Monologue; The Separate Spheres Doctrine; Romance of Reason/Induction & Deduction; Imperialism & Colonialism (& Identity); Nation and language; Magical Realism

 2. Individual and Society.
 (There are numerous subquestions in this category.)
 Begin with Mill's notion of individualism.
 What defines individualism in the Victorian period?
 What struggles and conflicts does the individual face?
 How does one remain an individual AND belong to society?
+Is the individual always more important than society?
 Why is a society necessary?
 What are a society's responsibilities to its citizens?
 To what degree can the individual participate in and have an effect on society (democracy)?
+The role of social protest?
 Connected to this idea are concepts of liberty and freedom, defined in numerous ways.
-In Twentieh Century and Beyond, the focus on reality based on individual perceptions and impressions, the "mental life" (Gen Intro, p 21).
-From Arcadia, we get the notion of individualism (free will) in lives that at least at times seems deterministic (fate).
-Instinct/intuition and logic/intellect are not mutually exclusive in individuals.
+In Twentieh Century and Beyond, the focus on reality based on individual perceptions and impressions, the "mental life" (Gen Intro, pp 21-22).
 Also social class, love, and education are tied to this theme.
 Romanticism: Blake's Chimney Sweeper poems.
-Victorian: On Liberty, "Ulysses," Hard Times.
-Twentieth Century & Beyond: "Easter, 1916," Arcadia.
+Victorian: On Liberty, "Ulysses," "The Speckled Band."
+Twentieth Century & Beyond: "Easter, 1916," Una Marson's poem, "Looking for a Rain God."

 5. Poetry and poetic form/writing style (**I will not ask you the scan lines of poems.**) - Consider how form and meter reinforce themes we have discussed.
-Victorian: "Porphyria's Lover," "Ode to a Nightingale."
-Twentieth Century & Beyond: Sassoon poems, writing styles in Arcadia.
+Victorian: "Porphyria's Lover," "The Cry of the Children."
+Twentieth Century & Beyond: Sassoon poems, "Colonization in Reverse."